fossabot/nwn-order/README.md

 ## Project goals
 This project started as a way for me to setup a full ci deployment.
-This has evolved after playing with everything I can do with this.
+This has evolved into a fun way to see what we can do.
 Community involvement is appreciated.

 >### Completed